 The following guidelines set out actions and criteria that can be applied when judging development proposals affecting the character and setting of the conservation area.
-These should be read in conjunction with the 'Caring for the Built Environment - Conservation Area Guidance' prepared by the Council in 2001.
+These should be read in conjunction with the relevant policies contained in LDP2 and the Historic Built Environment Supplementary Guidance.